lyxell/logifix/README.md

 To build from source you will need [CMake](https://cmake.org/) and [GNU Bison](https://www.gnu.org/software/bison/).

-To proceed, perform the following steps:
+To download and build the project, perform the following steps:

 * `git clone https://github.com/lyxell/logifix`
 * `git submodule update --init`